TL;DR: Dead Sears attached to a dead mall… what else is new?

 History: This anchor was originally built for the Chicago-based Wieboldt’s department store, who opened at Lincoln Mall in 1973 with a full-line store and in-store restaurant; remaining until that chain went under in 1986.
 This anchor was then mothballed for nine years until Sears entered the picture, renovating and re-opening the store in 1995 as the cherry atop the mall’s first revitalization effort.

 Explore: We arrived to find two squads sitting at the entry point, but after a few minutes the officers exited the mall and departed.
-We were soon in with no trouble at all, and decided it would be best to seal the entrance up with debris in case someone got nosy later on.
-A quick sweep of the mall (by the way: it’s been absolutely thrashed since we wrote about it a few months, ago) confirmed I was alone, and we then ducked under the crudely pried open gate into the almost pitch-dark store’s second floor.
+We were soon in (through the entry point they had just used) with no trouble at all, and decided it would be best to seal the entrance up with debris in case someone got nosy later on.
+A quick sweep of the mall (by the way: it’s been absolutely thrashed since we wrote about it a few months, ago) confirmed I was alone, and we then ducked under the crudely pried-open gate into the almost pitch-dark store’s second floor – yanking down some of the black fabric draped over the exterior doors as we went, to let some light in.

 UPDATE – July 2017